aimeos/aimeos-docs/src/frontend/html/create-themes.md

 		'html' => [
 			'common' => [
 				'template' => [
-					'baseurl' => 'packages/aimeos/shop/themes/elegance',
+					'baseurl' => 'vendor/shop/themes/default'
 				],
 			],
 		],
 	],
 ```

-Uncomment the line with `baseurl` and replace `elegance` by your new theme name.
+Uncomment the line with `baseurl` and replace `default` by your new theme name.

 ## Custom CSS styles